mightily/slack-digitalocean-genai-agent/README.md

 * Utilize a custom function for integration with Workflow Builder to summarize messages in conversations
 * Select your preferred API/model from the app home to customize the bot's responses
 * Bring Your Own Language Model [BYO LLM](#byo-llm) for customization
+* Choice of state storage:
-* Custom FileStateStore creates a file in /data per user to store API/model preferences
+  * File-based state store creates a file in /data per user to store API/model preferences
+  * Redis state store for distributed deployments with environment variable configuration

 Inspired by [ChatGPT-in-Slack](https://github.com/seratch/ChatGPT-in-Slack/tree/main)

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
-If you don’t have one setup, go ahead and [create one](https://slack.com/create).
+If you don't have one setup, go ahead and [create one](https://slack.com/create).
 ## Installation

 #### Prerequisites